 Breathing monitors are best used for premature babies, babies with breathing-related medical issues, and babies that have experienced an apparent life-threatening event or ALTE.

-The American Academy of Pediatrics doesn’t recommend using baby breathing monitors.
+The AAP (American Academy of Pediatrics) doesn’t recommend using baby breathing monitors.
 Instead, they provide recommendations to prevent SIDS and create a safe sleeping environment for your child.

 If you need the peace of mind a baby breathing monitor offers, consider your options when buying.
 I prefer the simple option, like the Levana Oma.
 However, it may work best to buy a breathing monitor that also doubles as a standard monitor.